-(4) Architecture
+(3) Architecture.

-- (a) Buildings shall have at least two useable stories. - (b) Per 140-22.2D(6), the maximum permitted building footprint 7,500 square feet. - (c) The main building façade and main entrance shall face the public street.
+- (a)Buildings shall have at least two occupiable stories. - (b) The main building façade and main entrance shall face the public street.
 On a corner lot, main facades shall be designed to face both streets.
-A secondary building entrance facing a rear parking lot is strongly encouraged. - (d) A drive-thru window for retail and service uses is permissible if: 1) it is located behind the building; 2) it is integrated architecturally into the building; and 3) it does not require additional curb cuts and/or a separate curb cut for ingress and egress to the street.
-Drive-thru windows for food and beverage service uses are prohibited. - (e) Building transparency is important at the street level; consequently, the ground level of buildings shall have a minimum 50% glass surface that is oriented vertically.

-- (f) Floor to ceiling windows are prohibited. - (g) First story height shall be a minimum of 12 feet measured floor to floor. - (h) Upper floor windows shall relate to the first in shape, form, and pattern. - (i) Upper floor windows shall make up at least 30% of the façade on each floor.

-- (j) Building entranceways shall be designed to ensure that doors do not swing out and obstruct the sidewalk. - (k) Building styles and materials traditionally found in New Paltz are required. - (i) Wood siding and/or earth-based materials such as brick, stone, bluestone, cement reinforced clapboard siding and/or stucco are acceptable materials.
+VP2A secondary building entrance facing a rear parking lot is strongly encouraged. - (c) A drive-thru window for retail and service uses is permissible if: 1) it is located behind the building; 2) it is integrated architecturally into the building; and 3) it does not require additional curb cuts and/or a separate curb cut for ingress and egress to the street.
+Drive-thru windows for food and beverage service uses are prohibited. - (d) Building transparency is important at the street level; consequently, the ground level of buildings shall have a minimum 50% glass surface that is oriented vertically (see Appendix C Pictures 24 and 25). - (e) Floor to ceiling windows are prohibited. - (f) First story height shall be a minimum of 12 feet measured floor to floor. - (g) Upper floor windows shall relate to the first in shape, form, and pattern. - (h) Upper floor windows shall make up at least 30% of the façade on each floor. - (i) Building styles and materials traditionally found in New Paltz are required (see Appendix C Pictures 24-27).
+Wood siding and/or earth-based materials such as brick, stone, bluestone, cement reinforced clapboard siding and/or stucco are acceptable materials.
 Fiber-cement siding is an acceptable material for new construction when it holds a similar texture, reveal, and appearance to wood siding.
-Vinyl, plastic and metal siding are prohibited. - (ii) Building shape and massing.
-New buildings should replicate the massing of structures within the Village of New Paltz.
-Mass is the overall bulk of a building and footprint is the land area it covers. - (iii) Using compatible roof forms and shapes is another way to incorporate features from buildings within the Village of New Paltz.
+Vinyl, plastic and metal siding are prohibited.
+Building styles, textures and materials should be based on those common to local vernacular (late 1800's styles such as Mohonk Mountain House, Historic Huguenot Street, Arts & Crafts style, and rural farm/barn vernacular forms) encouraging uniqueness and connectivity among structures with no cookie-cutter development and facades in earth tones or natural colors using real design elements, such as cedar shake, barn wood, shale, quartz, and river rock.
+Modern interpretations of vernacular styles may be considered, provided that textures and materials are real design elements, as noted above, rather than imitations.